prjames409/Tweet-sentiment-/README.md

 # Tweet-sentiment-
-This Script was created with the help of Siraji tutorials on sentiment analysis.
+This Script was created with the help of Siraj tutorials on sentiment analysis.
 This script is meant to search public tweets in real time and analyze each tweets sentimental value.